Edward Bernard, Ph.D.

-The Department offers separate but related undergraduate programs leading to a Bachelor of Science (B.S.) degree in Biochemistry, or Microbiology or Molecular and Cellular Biology.
+The Department offers separate but related undergraduate programs leading to a Bachelor of Science (B.S.) degree in Biochemistry, or Microbiology or Molecular and Biomedical Science.
 All three programs are designed to provide the student with a broad background in the biological and physical sciences and an opportunity for in-depth concentration in one or more of the most active disciplines in the biological sciences.
 For all three majors, the Department has defined a list of Learning Outcomes and coupled these to our courses (Assessment Matrix).
 Through yearly assessment of our undergraduate programs and students that have completed their degrees, the Department is dedicated to offering the absolute best education to our students.

 The career opportunities for biochemists, microbiologists, and molecular biologists are numerous and varied.
 Most of these are at the very forefront of research in the biological and medical sciences.
 A career in one of these fields offers an opportunity to explore new phenomena, participate at the frontiers of actively expanding areas of science, and to make significant contributions to the human condition and world-wide community.
 These disciplines are at the core of the rapidly expanding fields of biotechnology, molecular biology and biomedical sciences.